-Type of Criminal Activity or Offense/Drug Abuse Action Convicted of producing methamphetamine on the premises of Mandatory denial. federally assisted housing Subject to a lifetime registration requirement under a State sex Mandatory denial. offender program Determined to be currently engaging in illegal use of a controlled Mandatory denial substance Reasonable cause to believe that illegal use or pattern of illegal use of a controlled substance or abuse or pattern of abuse of alcohol may interfere with the health, safety or right to peaceful enjoyment of the premises by other residents Mandatory denial Evicted from federally assisted housing for drug-related criminal activity within the last three years, UNLESS The circumstances leading to the eviction no longer exist, or The evicted household member has successfully completed an approved supervised drug rehabilitation program Mandatory 3-year denial on admission, except if specified conditions are met then PHA may exercise discretion History of drug-related criminal activity Discretionary denial History of violent criminal activity Discretionary denial History of criminal activity that adversely affects the health, safety, or right to peaceful enjoyment of the premises by other residents, the owner, persons residing in the immediate vicinity of the premises, or public housing agency employees Discretionary denial
+Type of Criminal Activity or Offense/Drug Abuse Action Convicted of producing methamphetamine on the premises of federally assisted housing Mandatory denial.
+Subject to a lifetime registration requirement under a State sex offender program Mandatory denial.
+Determined to be currently engaging in illegal use of a controlled substance Mandatory denial Reasonable cause to believe that illegal use or pattern of illegal use of a controlled substance or abuse or pattern of abuse of alcohol may interfere with the health, safety or right to peaceful enjoyment of the premises by other residents Mandatory denial Evicted from federally assisted housing for drug-related criminal activity within the last three years, UNLESS Mandatory 3-year denial on admission, except if specified conditions are met then PHA may exercise discretion History of drug-related criminal activity Discretionary denial History of violent criminal activity Discretionary denial History of criminal activity that adversely affects the health, safety, or right to peaceful enjoyment of the premises by other residents, the owner, persons residing in the immediate vicinity of the premises, or public housing agency employees Discretionary denial

-EXHIBIT 6-1: ANNUAL INCOME FULL DEFINITION 24 CFR 5.609
+EXHIBIT 6-1: ANNUAL INCOME FULL DEFINITION

+24 CFR 5.609